EvoStream/ems_api_definition/_posts/2016-01-01-shutdownStream.md

         - canDropFrames – *Outstreams only*.
 Flag set by client allowing for dropped frames/packets
         - creationTimestamp – The time (in UNIX secs) when the stream was created
         - inStreamUniqueId – *For pushed streams.* The id of the source stream
-        - name – the “localstreamname” for this stream
+        - name – the `localstreamname` for this stream
         - queryTimestamp – The time (in UNIX secs) when this data was populated
         - type – The type of stream this is.
-See **getStreamInfo** for details
+See `getStreamInfo` for details
         - uniqueId – The unique ID of the stream (integer)
         - upTime – The time in seconds that the stream has been alive/running for
         - video